erfansn/ACDownloader/README.md

 At the end, follow the instructions that you see inside Terminal or PowerShell.

 ## Output

 If the master has used the `share screen` feature, the output will be a video file in `flv` format, otherwise an audio file will be saved in the `output` folder.

+## Known Issues

+- If the teacher allows a student to speak, the sound will not be inserted into the output at the appropriate time

 # License
 ```
 Copyright 2021 ErfanSn